The debate about whether women can “have it all” is missing one thing: Men.

 Ms. Bishop was referring to the controversial essay in The Atlantic by Slaughter – a former Hillary Clinton staffer and self-proclaimed feminist – in which she wrote, “juggling high-level government work with the needs of two teenage boys was not possible”.
 But her message has been taken out of context.

 Speaking recently at a Working Mother’s network event in New York, Slaughter said workplace culture must change to accommodate women.
-“Flexibility isn’t just important; it’s indispensible,” she said.
+“Flexibility isn’t just important; it’s indispensable,” she said.

 Ms. Bishop and her leader, Tony Abbott, do talk of “greater flexibility” in the workplace, but only to benefit the employer.
 “You do need more flexibility in your workplace arrangements,” Mr. Abbott told the ABC last year.
 “Workplace relations changes over the last few years… are making it harder for you to stay open on Sundays, after hours, on public holidays,” he said.

-In contrast, Prime Minister Julia Gillard will legislate the right of mothers to request part-time work, and boost protections against sudden roster changes.
+In contrast, Prime Minister Julia Gillard will legislate the right of mothers to request part-time work, and boost protection against sudden roster changes.
 It’s something – but it’s not enough.

 Bosses can continue to reject requests on ‘reasonable business grounds’.
 Things like, “We need to make a big juicy profit so I can get my bonus this year” or “The customer demands our service 24/7 so you’ll have to give up your family time”.